Animal Nightlife: 1985: Shangri-La

 Shangri-la was released on Island Records (ILPS 9830).
 It entered the UK Albums Chart on 24 August 1985, and remained in the chart for six weeks, reaching number 36.
 The original vinyl release did not include 'Lazy Afternoon' or 'Mr Solitaire'.

+The 2016 re-release featured 10 songs on each disc, with disc 2 having several remixes.

+1987: The Right Stuff / Tu Menti / Boys with the Best Intentions (DJ edit)

+This 1987 release was a three track compilation album with only the third track by Animal Nightlife.